wovo/cv/readme.md

 I am a software professional with a passion for electronics, often working on the boundary between hardware and software.
-I am quick to learn the essence of new application areas, and I like to exchange knowledge.
+I am quick to learn the essence of new application areas, and I like to absorb and disseminate knowledge.

-I have a solid background in my field of work (technical software applications), adequate knowledge of neighboring domains (mathematics, electronics, physics, chemistry, biology, etc.), and an active interest in more.
+I have a solid background in my field of work (technical software), adequate knowledge of neighboring domains (mathematics, electronics, physics, chemistry, biology, etc.), and an active interest in everything else that turns out to be relevant.
 I like working with professionals from both software and other domains.
 I have worked in industrial, space, military and academic domains in various roles where electronics, reliability, resource constraints, real-time aspects, and data-communication were important.

-I started my career as programmer with the hiring company ICT Automatisering, for which I worked internally and externally at various projects.
+I started my career as programmer with one year as a one-man development team for a hospital laboratory.
+Next I joined the hiring company ICT Automatisering, for which I worked internally and externally at various projects.
 I became a 'problem solver' for technically challenging problems that involved both software, and other technical domains.